About Us

 Strong Industry Relationships

-Functional Fluidics Assays
+Functional Fluidics Proprietary Assays

 Our suite of proprietary cell function assays can help validate assumptions or support clinical claims.